cori-o/uwsgi-fastcgi/README.md

 ```
 Expected output: Hello, FastCGI is working!

-! nginx and uwsgi must share a volume to connect via a Unix socket.
+! nginx and uwsgi must share a volume to connect via a Unix socket
-Flask is executed through uwsgi, so ensure that uwsgi.ini or the uwsgi execution command is correctly configured.
+Flask is executed through uwsgi, so ensure that uwsgi.ini or the uwsgi execution command is correctly configured
-If Nginx returns a 502 Bad Gateway error, verify that uwsgi.sock is properly shared.
+If Nginx returns a 502 Bad Gateway error, verify that uwsgi.sock is properly shared

 ### Memory Usage Check